The History of the Priory Gatehouse

 This was once the gatehouse to Great Malvern’s Benedictine priory, and was built c.1480.
-Under the archway you can still see the huge oak timbers from which the great gates hung.
-You can also see the squint window where visitors declared their business to the porter, who kept watch from within.
+Under the archway you can still see the squint window where visitors declared their business to the porter, who kept watch from within.
 He was expected to be cheerful, polite, and welcoming at all times.

 Although Malvern was remote, the monarchs established a royal hunting ground here c.1086, about the same time as the priory was built.
 Royal visitors included Henry VII and his wife, Elizabeth of York, and their sons Arthur and Henry (later Henry VIII).

-Henry VIIIs dissolution of the monasteries in the 1530s meant that most of Malvern priory was destroyed but, mercifully, this building was spared.
-Circa 1560 it was extended on the south side and you can still see the red Tudor brickwork and the mullioned windows.
-The little angel above the arch is thought to be John Knotsford, who owned the building at that time.
+Henry VIII’s dissolution of the monasteries in the late 1530s meant that most of Malvern priory was destroyed but, mercifully, this building was spared.
+It was extended at the end of the 16th century on the south side using red Tudor brickwork and mullioned windows.
+The little angel above the arch is said to be John Knotsford, who owned the building at that time.

 The Priory Gatehouse in Later History

-In the early 19th century the gatehouse upstairs was used as a court and there was a prisoner’s cell downstairs on the east side.
-You can still see the metal bars at the window.
-There was also a fruit and game shop downstairs on the west side.
+In the mid 19th century the gatehouse was used as a court.
+A fruit and game shop operated downstairs on the west side for several decades too.
 Later, solicitors, estate agents and architects had offices here.
 One architect was Arthur Troyte Griffith whose dear friend Edward Elgar used to visit him in his office.
 Troyte became Enigma Variation no. VII.